Learning to Recognize Dialect Features: Measuring Dialect Density

 \subsection{Dialect Classification}

 Another application of dialect feature recognizers is to classify documents or passages by dialect~\cite{dunn2018finding}.
-This can help to test the performance of downstream models across dialects, assessing dialect transfer loss~\cite[e.g.,][]{blodgett2016demographic}, as well as identifying cases of interest for manual dialectological analysis.
-We formulate a classification problem using the ICE-India and the Santa Barbara Corpus (ICE-USA), which contain transcripts of spoken dialogs in Indian English and U.S. English respectively.
+This can help to test the performance of downstream models across dialects, assessing dialect transfer loss~\cite[e.g.,][]{blodgett2016demographic}, as well as identifying data of interest for manual dialectological research.
+We formulate a classification problem using the ICE-India and the Santa Barbara Corpus (ICE-USA).
 Each corpus is divided into equal-size training and test sets.
+The training corpus was also used for hyperparameter selection for the dialect feature recognition models, as described in \autoref{sec:classification-architectures}.

-We construct such a dialect classifier by building on the components from Section~\ref{sec:eval-density-ranking}.
-For the test set, we measure the $D'$ (``D-prime'') statistic,
+The dialect classifier was constructed by building on the components from \autoref{sec:eval-density-ranking}.
+For the test set, we measure the $D'$ (``D-prime'') statistic~\cite{macmillan1991detection},

-This statistic, which is closely related to a $Z$-score, quantifies the extent to which each metric distinguishes between the two populations.
-We also report classification accuracy; lacking a clear way to set a threshold, we choose a value that balances the number of false positives and false negatives.
+This statistic, which can be interpreted similarly to a $Z$-score, quantifies the extent to which a metric distinguishes between the two populations.
+We also report classification accuracy; lacking a clear way to set a threshold, for each classifier we balance the number of false positives and false negatives.

-As shown in \autoref{tab:ddm-performance}, both the document classifier and the multihead feature detection model (trained on labeled examples) achieve perfect accuracy at discriminating U.S. and Indian English.
+As shown in \autoref{tab:ddm-performance}, both the document classifier and the corpus-based feature detection model (trained on labeled examples) achieve high accuracy at discriminating U.S. and Indian English.
 The $D'$ discriminability score is higher for the document classifier, which is trained on a cross-entropy objective that encourages making confident predictions.
-Both feature-based models achieve similar discriminability, but the model trained on minimal pairs is less accurate.
-Regular expressions perform relatively poorly: they suffer from low precision because they respond to surface cues that may be present in U.S. English, even when the dialect feature is not present (e.g., the word \say{only}, the phrase \say{is there}).
+Regular expressions suffer from low precision because they respond to surface cues that may be present in U.S. English, even when the dialect feature is not present (e.g., the word ``only'', the phrase ``is there'').